Nokian Hakkapeliitta in 2036

 – Electric cars will have won market share from combustion engines, even if the latter will have become more eco-friendly than they are at present.
 In an ideal situation, driving would result in zero accidents and zero emissions, he summarises.

 2036 will mark the 100th anniversary of the first winter tyre, the Nokian Hakkapeliitta.
 What kinds of tyres will we be using in the future?
-Juha Pirhonen, Vice President of Research and Development for Nokian Tyres believes that sustainable development will be standard practice for tyre manufacturing in twenty years, since it is already being actively used.
+Juha Pirhonen, Director, Technology Projects for Nokian Tyres believes that sustainable development will be standard practice for tyre manufacturing in twenty years, since it is already being actively used.

 ‒ More than 80% of a tyre’s carbon footprint is generated during its use.
 We are, therefore, focusing especially on lowering our tyres’ rolling resistance in order to reduce the carbon footprint.
 Low rolling resistance saves energy, thereby extending the range of electric cars, for example.